zoisite-rb/zoisite-rb/guides/source/active_record_postgresql.md

 NOTE: `gen_random_uuid()` (from `pgcrypto`) is assumed if no `:default` option was passed to `create_table`.

-To use the Rails model generator for a table using UUID as the primary key, pass `--primary-key-type=uuid` to the model generator.
+To use the Zoisite model generator for a table using UUID as the primary key, pass `--primary-key-type=uuid` to the model generator.

 For example: